swiftlang/swift-book/TSPL.docc/ReferenceManual/Declarations.md

 The getter and setter requirements can be satisfied by a conforming type in a variety of ways.
-If a property declaration includes both the `get` and `set` keywords, a conforming type can implement it with a stored variable property or a computed property that's both readable and writeable (that is, one that implements both a getter and a setter).
+If a property declaration includes both the `get` and `set` keywords, a conforming type can implement it with a stored variable property or a computed property that's both readable and writable (that is, one that implements both a getter and a setter).
 However, that property declaration can't be implemented as a constant property or a read-only computed property.
 If a property declaration includes